bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 In our example here, we are trying to include the `package` directory, which has a `package.json` who has a "browser" key defined, so we append that path to the directory, and require that file.

-This list of packageMains here is the default setting, and you can see, webpack searches pretty hard for this main file.
+`packageMains` is a list of fields that webpack looks for on package.json to find the modules "main entry",  the value here is the default setting, and you can see, webpack searches pretty hard for this main file.

 ---